YouTube ‘Restricted Mode’ Is Hiding LGBT Content

 Prominent LGBT YouTube content creators have become irate after discovering that YouTube’s “Restricted Mode” was automatically hiding their videos, regardless of the actual content.

-“Just looked at my videos with the “restricted mode” on.
+“Just looked at my videos with the ‘restricted mode’ on.
 Seeing a bit of a theme here…,” said YouTuber NeonFiona on Twitter, noting that most of her hidden videos had the words “gay,” “lesbian,” or “bisexual” in the title.
 She noted that none of those videos – such as “What People Say When You Come Out As Bisexual” – actually discussed sex.

 According to Gizmodo, NeonFiona is far from the only LGBT vlogger experiencing this.
 Rowan Ellis, a queer YouTube personality with over 22,000 subscribers, recently posted a video criticizing YouTube for the practice.
 That video was promptly restricted.

 Restricted Mode is an opt-in feature that works kind of like Safe Search, attempting to automatically filter “objectionable” content from search results.
-According to Google, it uses “community flagging, age-restrictions, and other signals to identify and filter out potentially inappropriate content.”
+According to Google, it uses “community flagging, age-restrictions and other signals to identify and filter out potentially inappropriate content.”
 It can be turned on or off on every page; however, it can also be locked into a permanently-on mode, a feature primarily intended to be used by parents and system administrators – for example, those at schools or libraries.

 And as reported by PinkNews, many LGBTQ+ YouTubers believe that this could ultimately harm LGBT youth seeking to learn more about themselves or their peers, especially those who are limited in where they are able to access the internet.
 As trans YouTuber SeaineLove put it, she wanted young trans people to be able to “be able to watch my videos and go ‘Hey, I feel the same way!
 That’s how I am too!'”
 Seaine noted that most of her restricted content was “pretty G rated.”